 Similarly beneficiaries might be small sports clubs or other causes which may not have charitable status but to which the deceased had close connections.

 In summary we accept any Good Cause for fundraising if requested to do so by bereaved relatives or on the wishes of the deceased.
 However Good Causes which are not registered charities will not be eligible to benefit from Gift Aid.

 Can payments only be made to a registered charity or can we fundraise for any good cause?

 We recognise that many ‘good causes’ are not registered charities.
 Our system does not require your ‘good cause’ to be a registered charity and many, such as schools etc. are not.
 However please note that we can only process Gift Aid for registered charities.

 How do I set up Charitable Donations on my notice?

-Simply complete the Charity field when you add your Death or A funeral notice adds funeral information to a death notice ...
-More.
-If we have fundraised your charity before we will automatically show it.
+Simply complete the Charity field when you add your Death or Funeral Notice.
+If we have raised funds for your charity before we will automatically show it.
 If we have not, choose ‘Add New’ to create a new charity record.
 Memorialise staff will contact the charity direct and set up our payment system to make payments to their appropriate account.